Gpir0/CI2024_lab3/README.md

 First, an **A\*** algorithm was used to guarantee the optimal solution, employing the Manhattan distance between the nodes and the goal state as the heuristic function.
 Then, a **bidirectional A\*** algorithm was applied, starting from both the top and the bottom of the tree.
-This algorithm used the Manhattan distance between the current solutions of the paths as the heuristic.
+This algorithm used the Manhattan distance between the current top and bottom solutions of the paths as the heuristic.

 The results obtained are as follows (N = 4):